 Being built as the set for the Popeye movie in 1980 starring Robin Williams, the Popeye Village remains the tourist attraction even today.
 Although the movie wasn’t a blockbuster, the complex is still visited, being equipped by various facilities, souvenir shop, swimming pool, beach, restaurants, along with visitors being able to become stars of a specific movie scene.

-As it turned out, my AirBnB hosts planned something similar for the day, so the seven-year-old Leona and I had a blast at the swimming pool.
+As it turned out, my Airbnb hosts planned something similar for the day, so the seven-year-old Leona and I had a blast at the swimming pool.
 They even bought some traditional ‘honey rings’ biscuits that I didn’t get the chance to try yet.
-I took a plunge at the beach, a boat ride around the surrounding cliffs, clapped when Popeye and Olive were dancing with kids, and took few nice photos.
+I took a plunge at the beach, a boat ride around the surrounding cliffs, clapped when Popeye and Olive were dancing with kids, and took a few nice photos.
 This is the theme park (entrance fee is 16 Euros for adults), and it can be interesting to spend a day here, especially if you travel with kids.

 Next: WHAT TO SEE IN GOZO